Call us now: 01332 470 400

 The remortgage process involves several key steps.
 Here’s a detailed breakdown:

-Review Your Current Mortgage: Start by reviewing your existing mortgage terms, including early repayment charges, fees, and any restrictions.
-This will help determine whether a remortgage is financially beneficial.
+1. Review Your Current Deal: Start by reviewing your current deal including your existing mortgage terms, early repayment charges, fees, and any restrictions.
+Understanding the terms of your current agreement will help determine whether a remortgage is financially beneficial and if there are any costs involved in switching.

-Submit Your Application: Once you’ve selected a lender and mortgage product, submit your remortgage application.
+6. Submit Your Mortgage Application: Once you’ve selected a lender and mortgage product, submit your mortgage application for the buy-to-let remortgage.
 You’ll need to provide proof of income, credit history, property valuation, and potentially other financial documents.

-Valuation and Underwriting: The lender will conduct a property valuation and underwriting process to assess the loan-to-value (LTV) ratio and rental income.
+7. Valuation and Underwriting: The lender will conduct a property valuation and underwriting process to assess the loan-to-value (LTV) ratio and rental income.
+They will use this information to determine how much you could borrow, taking into account the property’s value and the expected rental income.
 They may also verify your financial background and creditworthiness.

 Key Considerations When Remortgaging a Buy-to-Let Property